oliverheilig/leaflet-marker-booster/README.md

 ## Purpose
 The Leaflet rendering performance of client-side symbols doesn't scale well for a larger set of locations.
-There are some plugins which help to avoid this problem by clustering https://github.com/Leaflet/Leaflet.markercluster, but there are scenarios where rendering all locations at ther actual positions generates a better visualization an usability. leaflet-marker-booster is a snap-in extension for Leaflet, which modifies the standard L.CircleMarker.
+There are some plugins which help to avoid this problem by clustering https://github.com/Leaflet/Leaflet.markercluster, but there are scenarios where rendering all locations at ther actual positions generates a better visualization and usability. leaflet-marker-booster is a snap-in extension for Leaflet, which modifies the standard L.CircleMarker.

 ## Rendering Boost